borkenpipe/ansible-pxe/README.rst

 TODO
 ----

-* Break out distros into iterable options, not a single vmlinuz
+* Detect if a 'memdisk' method url is http, and download ISO if necessary..?

 License
 -------